 Interview with Pentti Kronqvist, the fireman who founded Nanoq Arctic Museum

 I recently returned home from the Mexican Caribbean where I lived for about seven months.
 I used to sit in an almost glowing heat by the seashore and watch the turquoise waves hit the marvelously white coral sand and the figurative rock formations of Isla Mujeres.
-Now I’m watching images of arctic sunrises and inland ice, of weather-beaten hunters from Greenland cutting up walruses and narwhals.
+Now I’m watching images of arctic sunrises and inland ice, of weather-beaten hunters from Greenland shooting and cutting up walruses and narwhals.
+From the way, I saw it, their options were pretty limited when it came to hunting.
 I have come to interview Pentti Kronqvist, founder of Nanoq Museum.

 Nanoq Museum is located in the forest area called Fäboda outside Jakobstad, a little town on the west coast of Finland.
 I grew up in this town, as did Pentti who was born in 1938.
 Or more accurately speaking, he spent his childhood in the beautiful Fäboda forests right by the sea and explains that his love for nature was eventually one factor that led him to his travels to the Arctic.

 “I’ve always been interested in nature.
 I grew up here by the sea and used to do a lot of cross-country skiing during winter.
 In 1966 I skied over the ice to Umeå in Sweden.
 I was also attracted by the Lappmark area and used to ski there a lot in the 1950’s.
 That is, I used to make skiing trips from village to village – this was before the times of downhill skiing and modern ski lifts.”